mochimilk/tangerine-sunshine/_posts/2021-10-07-hello-kiva-creative-studio.md

 ---
 ## Building the design system

 The task of building a design system was set in place to improve upon components that were built prior to Kiva establishing a design team.
 Being part of the first team of designers hired and headed by our creative director, Olly Farshi, I was asked to build a system that followed Kiva's brand heritage while improving upon its modernity as well as accessibility.
-I worked closely with our senior product designer, Nathan Treviño, to build this.
+I worked closely with our senior product designer, Nathan Treviño, who co-built and helped bring this work to reality.
 The final product was then implemented by engineering into Tailwind CSS, where the system was part of a larger, cohesive conversation across all web and mobile products at Kiva.
 The elements were also added to our Figma team library as variable components.

 ![](/uploads/components-1.png)